 These effects, more often than not, lead to poor academic performance, loss of jobs, arrests, arguments with family and friends, and serious accidents.
-Consequently, when appropriate, CSM will refer students to CAP (Counseling Assistance Program) for an evaluation.
-Students will be expected to follow through with the recommendations CAP may suggest.
-Any student in violation of our alcohol and drug policy will be referred to the judicial process outlined in the code of conduct section.
+Consequently, when appropriate, CSM will refer students to Virtual Care Group (VCG) for an evaluation.
+Students will be expected to follow through with the recommendations VCG may suggest.
+Any student in violation of our alcohol and drug policy will be referred to the judicial process outlined in the student code of conduct section.